programmfabrik/fylr-plugin-sequence/README.md

         * Set the offset to `0` (not mandatory but makes it easier)
         * Update the sequence object: set the number to `highest number + offset + 1`
             * In this case, `73422` or higher

 5. Save a new `document` object where the field `identifier` is empty
     * In both cases, the next generated string is `ID_00073422`
         * This will not collide with the object with the (currently) highest number
     * The plugin will always use the sum of the number stored in the sequence object and the offset as the new number
-    * The next number which will be generated can always be controlled by
+    * The next number which will be generated can always be controlled by updating the offset, updating the saved value, or a combination of both
-            * updating the offset
-            * or updating the saved value
-            * or a combination of both